stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

-The problem here is that if we need to skip a value, the only thing we can do is to recursively call `g`, which is not good, as compiler can't “flatten” inline and further optimize recursive functions.
+The problem here is that if we need to skip a value, the only thing we can do is to recursively call `g`, which is not good, as compiler can't “flatten”, inline, and further optimize recursive functions.

 Benchmarking shows the following: